The CLPL programme for the new term is now live!Find upcoming CLPL sessions 📚

 Key Area 1.3.1 – Whole-school action plan

-Submitting an action plan detailing the aims for progressing the reading culture, giving a structure to your Reading Schools development, ensuring learners are fully involved in the choices made, monitoring progress against chosen areas.
+Submitting an action plan detailing the aims for progressing and sustaining the reading culture, giving a structure to your Reading Schools development; ensuring learners are fully involved in the choices made; monitoring progress against chosen areas.

 Confirm that reading for pleasure is a school wide priority, e.g. adding it to the school improvement plan